kslg/kg-shopify-demo-store/README.md

 `Solution:`
 Abandoned the block-based approach within existing cart section and used standalone section architecture instead.

-### Issue #5: Dynamic Updates Not Working in Theme Customizer
+### Issue #5: Dynamic Updates Not Working in Theme customiser

 `Problem:`
-When adding the section through the theme customizer, JavaScript cart updates weren't being detected properly, causing the message to not update when cart contents changed.
+When adding the section through the theme customiser, JavaScript cart updates weren't being detected properly, causing the message to not update when cart contents changed.

 `Root Cause:`
 Different themes use different cart update mechanisms.
 The Horizon theme's cart drawer system wasn't triggering the standard cart update events our JavaScript was listening for.